reproducible-reporting/stepup-reprep/tests/examples/compile_pdflatex_input/README.txt

-A simple example of a PDFLaTeX document with dependencies on ohter steps.
+A simple example of a PDFLaTeX document with dependencies on other steps.